CHILDREN'S BOOK BUNDLE REQUEST FORM: REQUEST FORM

-OUTDOOR STORY TIME REGISTRATION: REGISTRATION FOR WEEK OF SEPTEMBER 21 OUTDOOR STORY TIME
+OUTDOOR STORY TIME REGISTRATION: REGISTRATION FOR WEEK OF 26 OCTOBER

-OUTDOOR STORY TIME REGISTRATION: REGISTRATION FOR WEEK OF SEPTEMBER 28 OUTDOOR STORY TIME
+OUTDOOR STORYTIME REGISTRATION: REGISTRATION FOR WEEK OF 2 NOVEMBER

 VIEW ON FACEBOOK THE LATEST PROGRAM INFO AND WEEKLY VIRTUAL STORYTIME: FACEBOOK GROUP

 The spacious children's area for story hour and other activities.
 Storytime is Monday and Thursday at 10am.
 It is geared toward children from birth to age 5.